semrush/intergalactic/website/docs/components/link/link-a11y.md

 ### External link

 For the external link add `LinkExternal` icon, it helps indicating that a hyperlink goes to a different domain.
 In case, when this icon is used alone as a link, it must be correctly identified by assistive technology and have a valid alternative text.

-### Combine adjacent links into a single link

-When presenting multiple links to the same location next to each other, it can create a poor experience for assistive technology users.
-Instead, wrap all elements in the same anchor tag to create a larger target area and a single entry for screen reader and keyboard-only users.
-When using this method, images within the anchor tag should have a null alt attribute.

-### Emulating link

-Developers should use the `a` tag when creating links because it has built-in accessibility features.
-These features include keyboard focusability, screen reader compatibility, and a default pointer cursor.

-While it's possible to create link-like behavior with other elements like `div` or `span` and JavaScript click listeners, it requires extra care, and we do recommend use the `a` tag.
-If developers choose to use emulated links, they must include the following:

-- Add `tabindex=”0”` so that the link becomes keyboard focusable
-- Add `role=”link”` so that assistive technology recognizes the element as a link
-- Add the styling `cursor: pointer` so that mouse users will recognize the element as a link.
-- If there is no text in the link, it is necessary to use aria-label with a link description.

-Find more information in the [Yale University article about the accessible links](https://usability.yale.edu/web-accessibility/articles/links#combine-adjacent-links).
+[Check example](/components/link/link-code#link-without-visible-text).

 ## Other recommendations